pbartscht/surgical-instrument-action-detection/surgical-instrument-action-detection/models/Instrument-classification-detection/data/preprocessing/README.md

 ### Workflow Context
-This conversion is Step 1 in our active learning pipeline:
+This conversion is Step 1 in the active learning pipeline:

 **Current Step**: Convert VOC annotations to YOLO format **Next Steps**: